-Home Offices eliminates commuting mileage and a provide a tax benefit.
+Home Offices provides a tax benefit.
 That’s the result you achieve when you claim an office in your home.

-Your ability to qualify for the office-in-the-home deduction is straightforward if you have no spouse and only one business.
-But add a spouse or another business to the equation and this deduction can become more complicated.
+You must qualify for the home-office deduction, in order to tax the deduction.
+One of the qualifications is no spouse and only one business.
+However, most of us are serial entrepreneurs whom are married.
+Adding a spouse or another business to the equation and this deduction can become more complicated.

-It's just that simple!
-The IRS will disallow your home office deduction if you don't follow these rules.
+The IRS will disallow your home office deduction if you don't follow the rules.

 As your business continues to grow, I wanted to make sure that you were aware of these rules.

-If you find any of the rules above concerning, please don’t hesitate to contact us for a business consultation.
+If you want to ensure you are following the rules, please don’t hesitate to contact us for Tax Strategy Session.
 We will put together a tax plan for you.